 Ingredients For Garam Masala Recipe

-Coriander seeds: These seeds have a citrusy, slightly sweet flavor that forms the base of many spice blends.
+Coriander seeds: These seeds add a fresh, citrusy flavor and are a key part of many spice blends.

-Black peppercorns: These provide a sharp, pungent heat that balances the other spices.
+Black peppercorns: These give a sharp, spicy kick to the mix.

-Cardamom seeds: These seeds offer a sweet, floral flavor that enhances the complexity of the masala.
+Cardamom seeds: These tiny seeds have a sweet, floral aroma that brightens the blend.

 Technique Tip for This Recipe